AdobeDocs/developer-distribute/src/pages/guides/faq.md

 If you work offline, in a setting where access to the internet is extremely limited, or otherwise in another "Feature Restricted Licensing" Adobe installation environment where you do not install the Creative Cloud desktop app, you can still install and use scripts, plugins, extensions, or C++ plugins:

 **Scripts**
-- Do not require CCD or the internet (typically).
+- Do not require Creative Cloud desktop app or the internet (typically).

 **UXP**
 - Should work thought double-click install or UPIA.
 - Cannot be downloaded from the Exchange first, as it would tie to a specific user.

 **CEP**
-- Should work, can be installed via UPIA even without CCD present.
+- Should work, can be installed via UPIA even without Creative Cloud desktop app present.
 - Cannot be downloaded from the Exchange first, as it would tie to a specific user

 **C++ plug-ins**
-- Usually have no reliance on CCD or being online unless the developer mandates it
+- Usually have no reliance on Creative Cloud desktop app or being online unless the developer mandates it
 - Cannot be downloaded from the Exchange first, as it would tie to a specific user.

 ### I’m stuck!
 Can you help me?